-Advanced societies are still oil dependent and their economies are very sensitive to its related security of supply.
-This reveals a great lack of foresight and planning for the future, when we know that in 40 or 50 years time the model of the society in which our descendants will live, will certainly not be oil-based.
+Advanced societies still depend on oil and gas and their economies are very sensitive to their related security of supply.
+This reveals a great lack of foresight and planning for the future, when we know that within 40 or 50 years time the model of society in which our descendants will live, will certainly not be oil-based.

-With the exception of Norway and the United Kingdom, there is no oil in Europe and even in those countries the oil is running out.
+With the exception of Norway and the United Kingdom, there is no oil in Europe and even in those countries oil is running out.
 Europe is totally dependent on Russia and OPEC and is therefore subject to pressures and blackmail, as recently happened in the case of the Ukrainian gas pipeline.

-This is an intolerable situation and it is accordingly a strategic priority for Europe to reduce and, if possible, abolish this dependence.
+This situation cannot continue and, accordingly, it is a strategic priority for Europe to reduce and, if possible, abolish this dependence.

-Faced with a cartel of producers, it would be in Europe's interest to conduct negotiations jointly under the auspices of the EU.
-Even more serious is the fact that Europe does not have an energy policy, which jointly defines the overall investment priorities and the locations of terminals, the generation systems of the various forms of energy, refineries, distribution networks and storage facilities.
-As we have stated above, Europe needs an integrated energy network.
+Faced with a cartel of producers, it would be in Europe's best interest to conduct negotiations jointly under the auspices of the EU.
+Even more serious is the fact that Europe does not have an energy policy, which jointly defines overall investment priorities and terminal locations, generation systems of the various forms of energy, refineries, distribution networks and storage facilities.
+As stated above, Europe needs an integrated energy network.

-It is evident that each country has its own specific resources and requirements and that there is an existing extensive range of infrastructures, which must be taken into consideration.
-What still needs to be done, however, is to rationalise and valorise the infrastructures that exist and to create complementary infrastructures, which will involve a low level of investment and potentiate the existing infrastructures.
-For example, it appears to be desirable to improve the interconnections of the Northern European gas pipelines with the gas pipelines, which link the Iberian Peninsula to North Africa, or to considerably increase the gas and liquid fuel storage capacity in underground storage facilities.
+It is evident that every country has its own specific resources and requirements and that there is an existing extensive range of infrastructures, which must be taken into consideration.
+What still needs to be done, however, is to rationalise and valorise existing infrastructures and to create complementary ones.
+For example, it appears to be desirable to improve interconnections of the Northern European gas pipelines with the gas pipelines which link the Iberian Peninsula to North Africa, or to considerably increase the gas and liquid fuel storage capacity in underground storage facilities.
 It is also desirable to safeguard the interests of other European countries in negotiations between individual European countries and third parties for the construction of new gas pipelines.

-However, the priority for Europe involves massive investment in renewable energies, principally in direct solar energy, because only those forms of energy, combined with nuclear fission and later with nuclear fusion, can ensure that Europe will self-sufficient in energy terms.
+However, the priority for Europe involves massive investment in renewable energies, principally in direct solar energy, because only those forms of energy, combined with nuclear fission and later with nuclear fusion, can ensure that Europe will be self-sufficient in energy terms.